Treatments and Services

 - Our young patients have the option to take part in research as part of their medical treatment.
 Research studies of new drugs and other new treatments are called clinical or therapeutic trials.

 - As national leaders in pediatric cancer research, we can offer our patients treatments that are not yet available at most centers.
 These early studies are especially important if your child’s tumor does not respond to the first treatment or returns after treatment.

 - Seattle Children’s doctors and researchers are leaders in developing chimeric antigen receptor (CAR) T-cell immunotherapies to treat children and young adults with relapsed or refractory cancers.
-BrainChild-01 is a phase 1 trial testing CAR T-cell therapy in children and young adults with relapsed or refractory brain and central nervous system (CNS) tumors that express the protein HER2.
+BrainChild-01 and -02 are phase 1 trials testing CAR T-cell therapy in children and young adults with relapsed or refractory brain and central nervous system (CNS) tumors that express the protein HER2 or EGFR.

 - Seattle Children’s has more than a dozen clinical trials available to treat brain tumors.
 We can offer these through our involvement in cooperative groups such as Children’s Oncology Group (COG), Pacific Pediatric Neuro-Oncology Consortium (PNOC), the Phase 1 Consortium of COG and our own Center for Clinical and Translational Research